Deployment & CI for Infrastructure

 Relationship to other repositories

 Only this repository's Terraform is managed by the workflows and jobs described above.
-The other repositories that make up the system have their own application-level build and deployment pipelines and are not deployed by these CircleCI workflows.
+Other application code and repositories that consume this infrastructure have their own build and deployment pipelines and are not deployed by these CircleCI workflows.

-When making infrastructure changes, update the Terraform modules under infra/, run terraform plan locally if needed, and then rely on the terraform-prod workflow to apply changes to production.
+When making infrastructure changes, update the Terraform modules under infra/platform/infra, run terraform plan locally if needed, and then rely on the terraform-prod workflow to apply changes to production.

 Prefect images and immutable ECR tags